 - It’s stuffed!
 Who doesn’t love a stuffed pasta dish?!
-Baked ziti and my million dollar spaghetti recipe have always been a hit around here, but when I introduced my kids to stuffed pasta, it became an instant favorite.
+My million-dollar spaghetti recipe has always been a hit around here, but when I introduced my kids to stuffed pasta, it became an instant favorite.

 - Simple ingredients.
 There are ways to make as much of it from scratch as you like, but you can always take some trusted shortcuts like using store-bought sauce to make it even easier.

 - Manicotti noodles: These are large tube-shaped noodles with ridges.
 If you can’t find any, use lasagna noodles.
-Boil them as per package directions and place the filling on one end of the noodle and roll lit up.
+Boil them as per package directions place the filling on one end of the noodle and roll it up.

 - Mozzarella cheese: Use freshly grated mozzarella if you can.
 In other words, grate it yourself from a soft mozzarella ball.
-It melts better, tastes better, and since you want the flavors of the cheese to shine, using good quality cheese is worth it.
+It melts better and tastes better, and since you want the flavors of the cheese to shine, using good quality cheese is worth it.

-I like to keep my manicotti simple with the blend of 3 kinds of cheese and a bit of seasoning but there are plenty of ways add tasty fillings to your manicotti!
+I like to keep my manicotti simple with the blend of three kinds of cheese and a bit of seasoning but there are plenty of ways to add tasty fillings to your manicotti!